AaltoSciComp/scicomp-docs/triton/tut/storage.rst

 shared on all nodes, and has very fast access.
 It is divided into two parts, **scratch (by groups)** and **work (per-user)**.
-In general, always change to ``$WRKDIR`` or a group ``scratch`` directory when you first log in and start doing work.
+In general, always change to ``$WRKDIR`` or a group ``scratch`` directory when you first log in and start doing work. (note: home and work may be deleted six months after your account expires: use a group-based space instead).

 Lustre separates metadata and contents onto separate object and metadata servers.
 This allows fast access to large files, but induces